 When choosing a method for concrete strength measurement and concrete field strength monitoring, it is important for project managers to consider the impact that each technique will have on their schedule.
-While some testing processes can be done directly onsite, others require extra time for concrete testing lab facilities to deliver strength data.
+While some testing processes can be done directly onsite, others require extra time in external facilities that deliver strength data.
 Time is not the only factor that contributes to project managers’ decisions.
 The accuracy of the testing process is just as important as it directly affects the concrete quality of the structure.

 The most common method for monitoring the strength of in-situ concrete is the use of field-cured cylinders.
 This practice has remained generally unchanged since the early 19th century.
-These samples are cast and cured according to ASTM C31 and tested for compressive strength by a concrete testing lab at various stages.
+These samples are cast and cured according to ASTM C31 and tested for compressive strength at various stages.
 Usually, if the slab has reached 75% of its designed strength, engineers will give the go-ahead to their team to move on to the next steps in the construction process.

 There have been many developments to speed up the curing process since this testing method was first introduced.
 This includes the use of heating blankets, additives, and vapor retarders, etc. However, contractors still wait three days after their pour before testing for strength, even though their targets are often reached much earlier than that.